roemeren/gpx-bike-node-matcher/README.md

 ### Upload and process GPX files

-- Upload a ZIP file containing one or more GPX files (each GPX can include multiple tracks, *item 1 on the screenshot*)
+- Select one of the sample files or upload a ZIP file containing one or more GPX files (each GPX can include multiple tracks, *item 1 on the screenshot*)

 - Click **Process ZIP** to match your GPX tracks against the bike node network (*item 2 on the screenshot*).